How to write a financial analyst resume?

 However, do not compromise on your font size, spacing and overall legibility in order to envelope all your experiences.

-Although making an impression at first glance is important do not do it at the cost of exaggerating your qualifications or experience in the resume.
+Although making a first impression is important do not do it at the cost of exaggerating your experience or qualifications in the financial analyst resume.

-Professionalism is the key.
-Keep your resume honest with all accurate details.
+Honesty is the key.
+Make your financial analyst resume honest with all accurate details.

 3. Follow the format

-To best portray your experiences, write your resume in reverse chronological order.
+To best portray your experiences, write it in reverse chronological order.

-This makes it easy to comprehend and highlights career growth.
+This is easier to comprehend and highlights career growth.
 It is also the most preferred format by recruiters.

 Do not leave any blank fields.
-Proofread your resume for grammatical and typographical errors.
-Be consistent with the font size and style throughout the resume.
+Proofread your financial analyst resume for grammatical and typographical errors.
+Be consistent with the font size and style throughout the financial analyst resume.
 Make use of headers wherever necessary.

-The common mistake while writing a resume is focusing on details of duties and responsibilities performed at the job.
-Instead, focus on highlighting the achievements that you attained.
+The common mistake while writing a financial analyst resume is focusing on details of duties and responsibilities performed at the job.
+Instead, focus on describing your accomplishments.

 Elaborating your unique accomplishments and keeping your duties concise will highlight your financial analyst skills and make you stand out.